 In contrast to lakes further to the north, Balsam Lake cottages are generally accessible by road and are not difficult to reach in winter.

-One of the most appealing qualities of the Balsam Lake area is the largely untouched green space that surrounds it.
+Conservation Areas: One of the most appealing qualities of the Balsam Lake area is the largely untouched green space that surrounds it.
 Conservation of the lake as a natural resource is important to the surrounding community – everyone wants to preserve its natural beauty for future generations and as a result, they strongly support protective regulations that help them achieve that goal.
-Thanks to this general attitude and dedication, Balsam Lake has some of the nicest, weed-free beaches in cottage country.
+Thanks to this general attitude and dedication, Balsam Lake cottage properties have some of the nicest beaches in cottage country.

-On the north end of Balsam Lake you’ll find the tranquil Indian Point Provincial Park, which features one of the longest undeveloped shorelines in the Kawartha Lakes.
+Camping & Fishing: On the north end of Balsam Lake you’ll find the tranquil Indian Point Provincial Park, which features one of the longest undeveloped shorelines in the Kawartha Lakes.
 With no camping, services or facilities in the park, it’s the perfect place to get away from it all and connect with nature.
-Park visitors love taking in the diverse greenery and variety of tree species including cedar, white birch, white spruce, white pine, oak and hard maple.
-Indian Point Provincial Park is also an ideal spot for avid fishers, with excellent fishing for bass, walleye and muskie, to name a few.
+Park visitors love taking in the diverse greenery and variety of tree species including cedar, white birch, white spruce, white pine, oak and maple.
+Indian Point Provincial Park is also an ideal spot for avid fishers, with excellent fishing for bass, walleye and muskie.